-In this section you will find the most current information about plans now underway at Mount Allison for Fall 2020 and the 2020-21 academic year.
+In this section you will find the most current information about plans for Fall 2020 and the 2020-21 academic year at Mount Allison.

-Mount Allison is implementing a wide range of health and safety measures across every aspect of University operations.
+Mount Allison has implemented a wide range of health and safety measures across every aspect of University operations.
 Our plans will continue to be informed by the health and safety guidelines and recommendations of the provincial government and New Brunswick Public Health.
-As plans develop further, this section will be updated and important updates will be communicated directly to students through e-mail.
+This section will continue to be updated and important updates will be communicated directly to students through e-mail.